khushit-shah/WriteIt.js/README.md

 # WriteIt.js
-**_WriteIt.js is lightweight javascript library for text-writing/type-writing effect_**.
+**_WriteIt.js is javascript library for text writing effect_**.

 It is completely attribute based system. tweak few attribute and get completly new animation, **you don't need to write single line of javscript :-)**.

-It is light-weight it can run over 100s of instances simultaneously.
+It can run over 100s of instances simultaneously.

 Documentation on: https://khushit-shah.github.io/WriteIt.js